epurpur/QGIS-intro/README.md

   - Google Earth / Google Maps / Google MyMap

       - if you just need to show where stuff is

+  - Python

+      -GeoPandas + other related packages.
+Provides mapping and spatial capabilities.

   - R